blazingdrummer/BakedModpack/README.md

 ### [Pingprovements](https://thunderstore.io/package/pixeldesu/Pingprovements/)
   - there is no longer any limit to how many pings you can have active at once
   - ping duration now depends on type: interactable pings last a long time, allowing you to ping things like chests or the teleporter that you want to return to later; this also applies to items on the ground, so you can leave them for a teammate
+  - pinging an item/equipment now shows its description as if you had picked it up
 ### [AllyPing](https://thunderstore.io/package/mistername/AllyPing/)
   - pinging an enemy now makes your minions target them
 ### [Starting Items GUI](https://thunderstore.io/package/Phedg1Studios/StartingItemsGUI/)